MohmedAAK/fraud-detection/README.md

 # fraud-detection
 task of fraud detection while explaining the process and logic behind my choices

+if the solution and notes are read right, you will get a unique experience with different way to deal with outliers in your data

 ### It is better to open the notebook in colab